 But when the yellow hordes heard about ‘Golden Mountain’ (Victoria’s Gold Rush) they flocked downunder in their tens of thousands becoming Australia’s first boat illegals.

 By 1852, 1500 pony tails had arrived.
-By 1854, 16,000 Chinese had invaded via the people-smuggling route through the South Australian port of Robe to avoid paying Victoria’s then deterrent £10 immigration tax at Melbourne and Geelong ports.
-Robe was their ‘Ashmore Reef’ or ‘Christmas Island’.
+By 1854, 16,000 Chinese had invaded via the people-smuggling route through the South Australian port of Robe to avoid paying Victoria’s £10 immigration tax at Melbourne and Geelong ports.
+Robe was their ‘Ashmore Reef’ or ‘Christmas Island’, less the smartphones.

 The Chinese became our problem from the outset, even before their greedy mass invasion for Aussie gold.